meghanasrividya/Eng_130_Virtualisation/README.md

 ### What is virtual box?
 - VirtualBox is open-source software for virtualizing the x86 computing architecture.
 It acts as a hypervisor, creating a VM (virtual machine) where the user can run another OS (operating system).
 - The operating system where VirtualBox runs is called the "host" OS.
 The operating system running in the VM is called the "guest" OS.
 VirtualBox supports Windows, Linux, or macOS as its host OS.
+### Why should we all use all of them?
+- Using Vagrant, you can easily create virtual development environments from exiting VM images and have all the VM configs in a configuration file called Vagrantfile.
+To put it simply, you define everything you need in a VM in the Vagrantfile, and Vagrant will take care of configuring those in the VM.
+- Using VirtualBox and Vagrant, you can simulate the production environment of your app or website.